dobbleg1000/MAL-Projects/README.md

 Just some basic python applications I wrote for fun.

-Background.py - Generates a Wallpaper from the airing shows on your currently watching shows.
+Background.py - Generates a Wallpaper from the airing shows on your currently watching list.
 Currently no algorithm for number of divisions. --username to give username or answer the prompt.
-If the prompt is blank it defaults to config username
+If the prompt is blank it defaults to config username. --old will make it  generate a Wallpaper from the non-airing shows on your currently watching list.

 Broken.json - Mal.py uses the tvdb to get show airing info.
-Some of these shows are broken and this file contains the correct info
+Some of these shows are broken and this file contains the correct info.
+You may need to update this.

 idMemoizer.py - Mal's api can be kind of slow some times.
 This file will take your account and cache the object from all of your shows.

 image_stuff.py - Helper file for Background.py

 Mal.py - Needs to be renamed.
-What it currently does is gives you a countdown till all the shows on your currently watching and are airing air for that week.
+What it currently does is gives you a countdown until all the shows on your currently watching list that are airing.

 covers\ - location of the pictures needed by Background.py and where it will save the title art for shows.